jboss-fuse/quickstarts/README.md

-quickstarts
+Quickstarts
 ===========

-Various quickstart projects for getting you started with JBoss Fuse
+Various quickstart projects for getting you started with JBoss Fuse.